ryanstraits/ryanstraits.github.io/part-3-a-grown-up-soul.md

 * If you factor in that you don't remember much of the first three years, then half of your perceived life is over by the time you turn 18.
 * The summer vacation of your first year of college will feel as long as your whole 76th year.

-If you're curious, here is how my 36 years of life look in when thrown into this model:
+If you're curious, here is how my 36 years of life look when thrown into this model:

 ![](/assets/images/My Years.JPG)